alecjara/live-coding/README.md

 - Converting an array to a single value: `Array.prototype.reduce(<function>)`
 - Getting a subset of an array: `Array.prototype.filter(<function>)` Logical Thinking III:
-- Sorting arrays with `Array.prototype.sort(<function>)`”
+- Sorting arrays with `Array.prototype.sort(<function>)`

-13/02/2020	“Introduction: 3 types of errors (compilation, runtime, logic) “”Runtime errors:
+13/02/2020	- Introduction: 3 types of errors (compilation, runtime, logic)

+Runtime errors:
 - Catching errors: `try { ... } catch (e) { ... }`
 - Throwing runtime errors: `throw <expression>;`
-- The error object (brief intro): `new Error(<message>);`“” Review before javascript advanced test”
+- The error object (brief intro): `new Error(<message>);` Review before javascript advanced test

-17/02/2020	“- JavaScript Advanced test
+17/02/2020	- JavaScript Advanced test
-- Each student reviewing and working on the exercises from the test” 18/02/2020	“- Students working individually on exercises reviewing javascript and github
+- Each student reviewing and working on the exercises from the test

+18/02/2020	- Students working individually on exercises reviewing javascript and github
-- 1 on 1's with students after JavaScript advanced test” 19/02/2020	“- Students working individually on exercises reviewing javascript and github
+- 1 on 1's with students after JavaScript advanced test

+19/02/2020	- Students working individually on exercises reviewing javascript and github
-- 1 on 1's with students after JavaScript advanced test” 20/02/2020	“- GitHub review
+- 1 on 1's with students after JavaScript advanced test

+20/02/2020	- GitHub review
 - Students working individually on exercises reviewing javascript and github
-- 1 on 1's with students after JavaScript advanced test”
+- 1 on 1's with students after JavaScript advanced test